Michael-py/portfolio/README.md

 Providing an accurate and robust solution to this task gives companies access to a broad base of consumer sentiment, spanning multiple demographic and geographic categories - thus increasing their insights and informing future marketing strategies.

-This problem was approached using Natural Language Processing techniques to clean and structure the highly unclean and unstructured tweets text data into a proper form that can be fed into our algorithms.
-The cleaned and structured dataset was modelled using different Machine Learning Classification Algorithms and predictions were made to successfully classify a tweet into one of the four (4) sentiment classes, namely; positive, negative, neutral and factual.
-An accuracy of 75% was recorded from the best performing algorithm.
+This problem was approached using Natural Language Processing techniques to clean and structure the highly unclean and unstructured tweet text data into a proper form that can be fed into our algorithms.
+The cleaned and structured dataset was modeled using different Machine Learning Classification Algorithms and predictions were made to successfully classify a tweet into one of the four (4) sentiment classes, namely; positive, negative, neutral, and factual.
+An accuracy of 75% was recorded from the best-performing algorithm.

-Data for this project was gotten from Kaggle.
+Data for this project was obtained from Kaggle.

 __Tools:__ _Pandas, numpy, matplotlib, Scikit-learn, NLTK, Imblearn (ADASYN, SMOTE), TFIDFVectorizer, CountVectorizer, WordNetLemmatizer, PorterStemmer, LogisticRegression, RandomForestClassifier, Support Vector Classifier (SVC), MultinomialNB, GaussianNB_